pseudosmp/PlayerBiomes/README.md

 ***

 Support and Feature Requests in [SpigotMC Resource Discussion Tab](https://www.spigotmc.org/threads/playerbiomes-1-16-3-1-20-x.592358/) / [Discord](https://dsc.gg/pseudoforceyt) only!
 Do NOT use the issues tab for this.
-(this is **my first plugin** so pls no hate)

 Thanks @mfnalex and @RoughlyUnderscore for helping with this plugin!
 Thanks to @si6gma (Discord) for help with string manipulation!

-Versions <= 4.3.0 utilize the [JeffLib](https://github.com/JEFF-Media-GbR/JeffLib) library for initializing placeholders and getting the biome namespaced ID.
+Versions <= 4.3.0 and 6.0.0 utilize the [JeffLib](https://github.com/JEFF-Media-GbR/JeffLib) library for initializing placeholders and getting the biome namespaced ID.

 Building:
 1. Clone the project (the version/branch of your choice)